HAMM3REXTREME/accounting-thing/README.md

 # accounting-thing
-A small tool written in Go to make yee-yee ass accounting assignments a little easier.
-WIP
+A tool written in Go to make yee-yee ass accounting assignments a little easier.
+WIP More types of accounting docs need to be added.
 ## Building
 `go build *.go`